sculpin/sculpin.io/source/documentation/extending-sculpin/lifecycle.md

  * **Sculpin\Core\Sculpin::EVENT_BEFORE_FORMAT**
    Called just before a source is formatted.
 Passed a `FormatEvent` instance.
  * **Sculpin\Core\Sculpin::EVENT_AFTER_FORMAT**
    Called just after a source is formatted.
-Passed a `FormatEvent` instance.
+Passed a `SourceSetEvent` instance.
  * **Sculpin\Core\Sculpin::EVENT_AFTER_RUN**
    Called very late into the run lifecycle.
 Suitable for cleanup.
 Is passed a `SourceSetEvent` instance.